curl/everything-curl/README.md

 ## Contributors

-Lots of people have reported bugs, improved sections or otherwise helped making this book the success it is.
+Lots of people have reported bugs, improved sections or otherwise helped make this book the success it is.
 These friends include the following:

 AaronChen0 on github,
 alawvt on github,